Eminer78/Expense-Tracker/README.md

 ## Future Enhancements

-- Provide capability to ammend the cost
+- Provide capability to ammend the item
 - Add a summation field to sum all the expenses
 - Differentiate between income vs expense